 One of Ameritrade’s chief benefits is the slate of educational tools they offer to new investors.
 Those tools are extremely well-organized in categories like “understanding the basics,” “selecting an account type” and “selecting investment products.”
 They also have an extensive video library focusing on topics like investing basics: stocks, trading tools, and portfolio diversification.

 Like E*TRADE, TD Ameritrade charges $9.99 for stock and options trades.
 They require no minimum deposit to get started.
-If you want to know more, you can check out TD Ameritrade here and take advantage of a current offer of 60 free days of trading and $600.

 There’s no such thing as a risk-free investment, and no one can predict with certainty where the Dow will be a year from now.
 Beginning investors can minimize their risk by trading on sites that offer outstanding customer support, intuitive platforms, and comprehensive educational resources to make trading easy and profitable.